 My two dogs were really bad about jumping on anyone who walked in the door.
 It didn't matter who it was, strangers, friends, or family.
-They weren't choosy.
-They were also bad about barking and not quieting down whenever someone knocked on the door.

 My dog Daisy is part Jack Russel and part Feist.
 She is hyper, wets the floor when she gets excited, jumps on everybody that comes in the door, has to lick everyone and would sit in everybody's lap if they would let her.